kuhussai/architecture-center/docs/microservices/api-design.md

 ## Mapping REST to DDD patterns

 Patterns such as entity, aggregate, and value object are designed to place certain constraints on the objects in your domain model.
-For example, value objects are immutable.
-In many discussions of DDD, the patterns are modeled using OO language concepts like constructors or property getters and setters.
+In many discussions of DDD, the patterns are modeled using object-oriented (OO) language concepts like constructors or property getters and setters.
 For example, *value objects* are supposed to be immutable.
-In an OO language, you would enforce this by assigning the values in the constructor and making the properties read only:
+In an OO programming language, you would enforce this by assigning the values in the constructor and making the properties read-only:

 ```ts
 export class Location {